 When will the works take place?

-The works will take place from Tuesday 22 April until early 2026.
+The works will take place from Tuesday 22 April until spring 2026.
 Traffic restrictions will be in place from Monday 5 May until the works’ completion.

 What are the traffic restrictions?